alexlewislnk/Ubuntu-Setup/README.md

-This script is used on a new install of Ubuntu 20.04 LTS and 22.04 LTS to complete the setup and basic security of the OS.
+This script is used on a new install of Ubuntu 22.04 LTS or 20.04 LTS to complete the setup and basic security of the OS.
 This should only be run on a freshly provisioned server.
 Can also be used for virtual and VPS servers.

 ## How to Use